Flyingpenguins-cn/My-college-assignment/README.md

 # My-college-assignment
-There are My college assignment
+There are My college assignments